-1. Push the OPEN/CLOSE or LOAD button on the radio faceplate (Touchscreen).
+- 1. Push the OPEN/CLOSE or LOAD button on the radio faceplate (Touchscreen). - 2.
+Insert the DVD with the label facing up.
+The radio automatically selects the appropriate mode after the disc is recognized and displays the menu screen or starts playing the first track.

-- 2. Insert the DVD with the label facing up.
-The radio automatically selects the appropriate mode after the disc is recognized and displays the menu screen or starts playing the first track. - 3.
-To watch a DVD on Screen 1 for second row passengers, ensure the Remote Control and Headphone switch is on Channel 1. - 4.
-To watch a DVD on Screen 2 for third row passengers, ensure the Remote Control and Headphone switch is on Channel 2.
+Using The Remote Control

 - 1. Push the SOURCE button on the Remote Control. - 2.
-While looking at Screen 1 or 2, highlight DISC by either pushing Up/Down/Left/Right buttons or by repeatedly pushing the SOURCE button, then push ENTER/OK.
+Highlight DISC by either pushing Up/Down/Left/Right buttons or by repeatedly pushing the SOURCE button, then push ENTER/OK.